awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 1. Choose **Create virtual interface**\.

 1. Download the router configuration for your device\.
-For more information, see [Downloading the router configuration file](#vif-router-config)\.
+For more information, see [Downloading the router configuration file](#vif-router-config)\.the network being used for the public VIF connection needs to be advertised by the customers BGP device

+1. You need to use your BGP device to advertise the network that you use for the public VIF connection\.

 **To create a public virtual interface using the command line or API**
 + [create\-public\-virtual\-interface](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-public-virtual-interface.html) \(AWS CLI\)